What Is Perfect Pitch In Music?

 Definition of Perfect Pitch

-The concept of Perfect Pitch does not deal, however, with an instrument or a voice producing a pitch, but rather refers to how a person’s ear hears a pitch being played.
+The concept of perfect pitch does not deal, however, with an instrument or a voice producing a pitch, but rather refers to how a person’s ear hears a pitch being played.

-It is also called Absolute Pitch, and it is very rare – only about 4% of music students are thought to have it.
+And it is very rare – only about 1 in 10,000 people (0.01%) are thought to have it.

-The way one can demonstrate Perfect Pitch is if you play or sing a note, say on a piano or violin, they will be able to tell you exactly what note you are playing or singing, without having to search around for it.
+The way one can demonstrate perfect pitch is if you play or sing a note, say on a piano or violin, they will be able to tell you exactly what note you are playing or singing without having to search around for it.

-Specifically, a person with Perfect Pitch doesn’t need a reference tone to identify what they hear.
+Specifically, a person with perfect pitch doesn’t need a reference tone to identify what they hear.

-Here is an example of a person with Perfect Pitch.
+Here is an example of a person with perfect pitch.

 He is able to identify a note almost immediately, can identify multiple notes at once, and can also reproduce (sing) any note upon request.